 What Other Factors Can Affect Fruit On Pepper Plants?

-The quality of care that you give your pepper plants will help to determine how much fruit you get each year.
-Some of the most important factors are temperature, watering, fertilizing, and pruning.
+The quality of care that you give your pepper plants will determine how much fruit you get each year.
+Some of the most important factors are:

 Avoid letting the soil stay dry for too long, since uneven watering can lead to blossom end rot in peppers.
 If you find that you have a problem with dry soil, check out my article on how to treat dry soil.